Pauldwyer/Pauls-Kitchen-pp4/README.md

 Users can create an account and post recipes that they would like to share.
 Users can comment on recipes and also like recipes that they like.
 Users have a profile page that shows all the recipes that a user has posted and liked.

+The live link can be found here - https://pauls-kitchen.herokuapp.com/

 ## Scope

 The scope of this project was to build a Full-Stack site based on business logic used to control a centrally-owned dataset.
 Set up an authentication mechanism and provide role-based access to the site's data or other activities based on the dataset